wbchristerson/coffee-shop-full-stack/frontend/README.md

 >_tip_: **npm i** is shorthand for **npm install**

-## Required Tasks

-### Configure Enviornment Variables
+## Configure Enviornment Variables

 Ionic uses a configuration file to manage environment variables.
 These variables ship with the transpiled software and should not include secrets.

-- Open `./src/environments/environments.ts` and ensure each variable reflects the system you stood up for the backend.
+- Ensure that each variable in `./src/environments/environments.ts` reflects the system you stood up for the backend.

-## Running Your Frontend in Dev Mode
+## Running The Frontend in Dev Mode

 Ionic ships with a useful development server which detects changes and transpiles as you work.
 The application is then accessible through the browser on a localhost port.
 To run the development server, cd into the `frontend` directory and run: